go to main contents

 • Coordination: Maria Isabel Font Jiménez (mariaisabel.font(ELIMINAR)@urv.cat)

-• Community organization: Tarragona Down Association.
+• Organisation: Tarragona Down Association.

 • Summary: Carried out during the 2015/2016 academic year, this project arose from the URV's 2nd Market of Social Projects and focused on current perceptions about identity and sexuality in adolescents with Down syndrome.
 To this end, we reviewed the bibliography and used the information and experience provided by the association and its users.